luckychen/fast_PCG/README.md

 for example for matrix audikw_1, the dimension of matrix is 77651847, we can derive the size of the vector cache in the shared memory: 93KB

-The we change the line 23 of the kernel.h (memPerThread)to 93, that is, make the line 93 of kernel.h
+After the vector cache size is determined, change the line 23 of the kernel.h (memPerThread)to 93, that is, make the line 93 of kernel.h
 ```
 const int memPerThread = 93;
 ```